MR-ant1/API-Backend-rrss/README.md

 <details>
 <summary>USER ENDPOINTS</summary>
 GET ALL USERS (super_admin): GET -> https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/users
-Brings all user information.
-Reserved only for super_admin users (to not compromise personal information of users like email.
-Password appears encrypted)
+It brings all user information.
+It's reserved only for super_admin users (to not compromise personal information from the users like the email.
+The password appears encrypted)

 UPDATE PROFILE (super_admin): PUT -> https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/users
-Change all info you want from your profile.
-You'll find four fields in body.
-Modify those you want and will be changed in your user in database.
+It changes all info you want from your profile.
+You'll find four fields in the body.
+You can modify those you want and will be changed in your user in database.
-Don't leave any field empty, just type same value if dont wanna change this field.
+Don't leave any field empty, just type the same value if dont wanna change this field.
 ``` bash
 {
     "firstName": "xxxxxxx",